But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 A. Make yourself available to meet someone.

-Let the man find and pursue you, but he can't do that if you're always locked in your house watching movies on Netflix.
 Talking to or even expressing interest in a man does not mean you’re chasing him—it just means you're communicating your availability to be pursued.

 To the men reading this, communication is key.
 Don’t be afraid to do more than just say hi to a woman you’re interested in.
 Developing a friendship first is always a great step.
 And asking her to grab coffee doesn’t mean you’re automatically committed to her.